 Many have referred to the Internet of Things (IoT) as the “third wave” of the internet evolution.
-Consumers can’t help but notice the increasing array of connected devices coming online, ranging from washing machines and refrigerators to personal fitness trackers and automobiles, and even intelligent machines imbedded into our clothing, that are popping up everywhere.
-What many consumers may not realize is that industry is also getting on board in a big way with the Industrial Internet of Things (IIoT).
+Consumers can’t help but notice the increasing array of connected devices coming online, ranging from washing machines and refrigerators to personal fitness trackers and automobiles, and even intelligent machines imbedded into clothing, that are popping up everywhere.
+What many consumers may not realize is that industry is also getting on board with the Industrial Internet of Things (IIoT) in a big way.
 At FrameFlow, we’re acutely aware of how the growing IIoT is dramatically impacting our commercial world, and how important it is to monitor the performance of IIoT devices and sensors.

 It is widely predicted that there will be an explosion in IIoT usage and investment within the next 10 – 15 years: